Snam and Global compact

 Still in 2019 Snam participated to the EU Peer Learning Group Climate, a working group organised by Global Compact Italia network together with other local network aimed at exchanging best practices and tips about the climate change issue.

-Snam has chosen to publish its Communication on Progress within the Sustainability Report through the use of a reconciliation table.
+Snam publish its Communication on Progress within the Sustainability Report through the use of a reconciliation table.
 Besides, since 2022, adheres to CoP early adopter programme which involves a public survey compilation.

 Download the Reconciliation Table

 Businesses are required to promote and respect internationally proclaimed human rights within their sphere of influence and ensure that they are not complicit in human rights abuses, even indirectly.